Isomorphism for Random $k$-Uniform Hypergraphs: Introduction

 The first paper to study graph isomorphism in this context was that of Babai, Erd\H{o}s and Selkow \cite{BES}.
-They considered the model $G_{n,p}$ where $p$ is a constant independent of $n$.
-They showed that w.h.p.\footnote{A sequence of events $\cE_n,n\geq 1$ occurs with high probability (w.h.p.) if $\lim_{n\to\infty}\Pr(\cE_n)=1$.} $G=G_{n,p}$ has a {\em canonical labelling} and that this labelling can be constructed in $O(n^2)$ time.
-In a canonical labelling we assign a unique label to each vertex of a graph such that labels are invariant under isomorphism.
+They considered the model $G_{n,p}$ where $p$ is a constant independent of $n$. {\red They showed that w.h.p.\footnote{A sequence of events $\cE_n,n\geq 1$ occurs with high probability (w.h.p.) if $\lim_{n\to\infty}\Pr(\cE_n)=1$.} a {\em canonical labelling} of $G=G_{n,p}$ can be constructed in $O(n^2)$ time.} In a canonical labelling we assign a unique label to each vertex of a graph such that labels are invariant under isomorphism.
 It follows that two graphs with the same vertex set are isomorphic, if and only if the labels coincide.
 (This includes the case where one graph has a unique labeling and the other does not.
 In which case the two graphs are not isomorphic.)
 The failure probability for their algorithm was bounded by $O(n^{-1/7})$.
 Karp \cite{K}, Lipton \cite{L} and Babai and Kucera \cite{BK} reduced the failure probability to $O(c^n),c<1$.
 These papers consider $p$ to be constant and the paper of Czajka and Pandurangan \cite{CP} allows $p=p(n)=o(1)$.
 We use the following result from \cite{CP}: the notation $A_n\gg B_n$ means that $A_n/B_n\to\infty$ as $n\to \infty$. \begin{theorem} Suppose that $p\gg\frac{\log^4n}{n\log\log n}$ and $p\leq \frac12$.
-Then $G_{n,p}$ has a canonical labeling q.s.\footnote{A sequence of events $\cE_n,n\geq 1$ occurs quite surely (q.s.) if $\Pr(\cE_n)=O(n^{-K})$ for any positive constant $K$.} \end{theorem} Our first result concerns the random hypergraph $H_{n,p;k}$, the random $k$-uniform hypergraph on vertex set $[n]$ in which each of the possible edges $\binom{[n]}{k}$ occurs independently with probability $p$.
-We say that two $k$-uniform hypergraphs $H_1,H_2$ are isomorphic if there is a bijection $f:V(H_1)\to V(H_2)$ such that $\set{x_1,x_2,\ldots,x_k}$ is an edge of $H_1$ if and only if $\set{f(x_1),f(x_2),\ldots,f(x_k)}$ is an edge of $H_2$.
-We extend the notion of canonical labelling to hypergraphs. \begin{theorem} Suppose that $k\geq 3$ and $p,1-p\gg n^{-(k-2)}\log n$ then $H_{n,p;k}$ has a canonical labeling w.h.p. \end{theorem} Bollob\'as \cite{B} and Kucera \cite{Ku} proved that random regular graphs have canonical labelings wh.p.
+Then {\red there is a polynomial time algorithm that finds a canonical labeling q.s.\footnote{A sequence of events $\cE_n,n\geq 1$ occurs quite surely (q.s.) if $\Pr(\cE_n)=1-O(n^{-K})$ for any positive constant $K$.} for $G_{n,p}$.
+In fact the running time of the algorithm is $O(n^2p)$ q.s.} \end{theorem} Our first result concerns the random hypergraph $H_{n,p;k}$, the random $k$-uniform hypergraph on vertex set $[n]$ in which each of the possible edges {\red in} $\binom{[n]}{k}$ occurs independently with probability $p$.
+We say that two $k$-uniform hypergraphs $H_1,H_2$ are isomorphic if there is a bijection $f:V(H_1)\to V(H_2)$ such that $\set{x_1,x_2,\ldots,x_k}$ is an edge of $H_1$ if and only if $\set{f(x_1),f(x_2),\ldots,f(x_k)}$ is an edge of $H_2$. \begin{theorem} Suppose that $k\geq 3$ and $p,1-p\gg n^{-(k-2)}\log n$ then {\red there exists an $O(n^{2k})$ time algorithm that finds a canonical labeling for $H_{n,p;k}$ w.h.p.} \end{theorem} Bollob\'as \cite{B} and Kucera \cite{Ku} proved that random regular graphs have canonical labelings w.h.p.
 We extend the argument of \cite{B} to regular hypergraphs.
 A hypergraph is regular of degree $r$ if every vertex is in exactly $r$ edges.
-We denote a random $r$-regular, $k$-uniform hypergraph on vertex set $[n]$ by $H_{n,r;k}$. \begin{theorem} $H_{n,r;k}$ has a canonical labeling w.h.p. \end{theorem}
+We denote a random $r$-regular, $k$-uniform hypergraph on vertex set $[n]$ by $H_{n,r;k}$. \begin{theorem} {\red Suppose that $r,k$ are constants.
+Then there is an $O(n^{8/5})$ time algorithm that finds a canonical labeling for $H_{n,r;k}$ w.h.p.} \end{theorem}